-Study of drawing as a means of expression with emphasis on the potential variety of forms and materials available to the artist.
-Student will create realistic and abstract drawings from still life, the figure, nature and imagination.
-(CAN ART 8).
-One hour lecture, three hours lab.
+Course Advisory: SCC minimum English standard.
+A study of drawing as a means of expression with emphasis on the potential variety of forms and materials available to the artist.
+Student will create

+3 Units representational and abstract drawings from still life, the figure, nature and imagination.
+Observational drawing skills will be developed.
+Repeatable 1 time.-(CAN ART 8).
+One to two hours lecture, three to four hours lab.